 What are some examples of phishing attacks in organizations?

-- A number of US health service providers have fallen victim to phishing attacks in 2019.
+- Several US health service providers have fallen victim to phishing attacks in 2019.
 The examples are all similar in nature.
 The employee opens an email, clicks a link, provides some private data (login credentials) that allow the scammers access to the client database.
-The type of information exposed includes health records, payment information, social security numbers, names and emails and other financial information.
+The type of information exposed includes health records, payment information, social security numbers, names and emails, and other financial information.

-Examples of these types of phishing attacks in 2019 include Prisma Health, Baystate Health, Catawba Valley Medical Centre.
-There are many similar examples and while we have grown accustomed to seeing big brand names suffering these types of losses, you can imagine the brand and reputation damage for a local or regional health care provider.
+Examples of these phishing attacks in 2019 include Prisma Health, Baystate Health, and Catawba Valley Medical Centre.
+There are many similar examples.
+While we have grown accustomed to seeing big brand names suffering these types of losses, you can imagine the brand and reputation damage for a local or regional health care provider.

-- For almost three years, employees at Facebook and Google were receiving fake invoices impersonating a large manufacturer they used as a vendor.
-Over this time employees sent over $100 million do to this single scammer.
+- For almost three years, employees at Facebook and Google received fake invoices impersonating a large manufacturer they used as a vendor.
+Over this time, employees sent over $100 million due to this single scammer.

-- While we do not know the specific details in this whaling example, what likely happened in is the newly appointed CFO opened his email and saw a money transfer request from an employee.
-Everything seemed legitimate and the CFO authorized transfers of over $30 million.
-It was the determined after that those funds went to oversees accounts and was lost.
-In under one month on the job, the CFO of Xoom was out of a job and the company had to take a one-time charge of $30.8 million on their quarterly earnings.
+- While we do not know the specific details in this whaling example, what likely happened is the newly appointed CFO opened his email and saw a money transfer request from an employee.
+Everything seemed legitimate, and the CFO authorized transfers of over $30 million.
+It was determined after that those funds went to overseas accounts and were lost.
+In under one month on the job, the CFO of Xoom was out of a job, and the company had to take a one-time charge of $30.8 million on their quarterly earnings.